gmfmi/searchinGhost/README.md

 - **cacheMaxAge** (number)
 > Set the cache maximum age in seconds.
 During this amont of time, if an already
 > existing index is found in the local storage, it will be loaded without any
-> additional HTTP request its validity.
+> additional HTTP request to confirm its validity.
 When the cache is purged, the value is reset.
 >
 > This is espacially useful to save the broadband and network loads of your server.
+The default
+> value is set to half an hour.
+This value comes from the default user session duration used by
+> Google analytics.
 >
-> default: `3600`
+> default: `1800`

 - **onFetchStart** (function)
 > Define a callback function before we fetch the data from the Ghost API.